PoisotLab/ms_network_prediction/manuscript.md

 guidelines to ultimately be able to predict more accurately how climate change will affect the different dimensions of biodiversity and ecosystem functioning.

-### What is the temporal scale suitable for the prediction of species interactions?

-Another component the interplay between scale and interactions is *time*.
-Different mechanisms structure ecological networks across different timescales [@Trojelsgaard2016EcoNet].
-Individuals are highly affected by the present, local environmental variables, while species and clades have their evolutionary history defined by historical series of events.
-Therefore, what should be the appropriate temporal scale for the prediction of species interactions?
-On some scales, we can infer interactions through the phylogenetic similarity between species, under the assumption that at this scale functional traits are phylogenetically conserved [@Gomez2010EcoInt].
-On phylogenetic scales where the niche is conserved, we also may want to evaluate potential interactions for bipartite networks and identify species that can replace one another inside each set [@Desjardins-Proulx2017EcoInt].

 ### How do we turn a predictive model into a forecasting model?

 On some scales, empirical time-series encode enough information about ecological processes for machine-learning approaches to make accurate forecasts.
 However, there is an intrinsic limit to the predictability of ecological time-series [@Pennekamp2019IntPre].
 A forecast inherently has a _resolution limit_ in space, time, and organization.
 For example, one could never hope to predict the precise abundance of every species on Earth on every day hundreds of years into the future.
 There is often a trade-off between the resolution and horizon of forecast, e.g., a lower resolution forecast, like primary production will be at a maximum in the summer, is likely to be true much further into the future than a higher resolution forecast, like where a specific species will be located across space.

 If we want to forecast the structure of ecological networks beyond the forecasting horizon of time-series based methods, we need forecasts of our predictive model's inputs--- a forecast of the distribution of both environmental conditions and the potential species pool across space (@fig:models).

 ### How can we validate a forecasting model?